francoisbirgand/Github-and-markdown-instructions/Github_markdown_instructions.md

     $ git commit -m "this is the reason for this commit"

-You can just do "git commit" with no extension but it will send you to some very weird screen (you will have to press insert, type your message and then press esp, and then type :wq, as you might have seen in the videos). so the synthax '-m "your message"' (-m for 'message') is thus the way to go.
+You can just do "git commit" with no extension but it will send you to some very weird screen (you will have to press insert, type your message and then press esc, and then type ':wq', as you might have seen in the videos). so the synthax '-m "your message"' (-m for 'message') is thus the way to go.
 The content of the message is particularly needed when the project is a collaborative work.
 If you are the only one *committing*, then you just want to have a history of what you have done.
 But for thesis editing, I think we will want to be precise in there.

 Then you want to *push* what you have committed by just typing